Xheghun/Flim-Finder/README.md

 An app displays a list of trending/popular movies

 ## About
-this project demonstrates the use of modern android apis with emphasis on Coroutines & Dependency Injection here's a non exhaustive list of tools used.
+this project demonstrates the use of modern android apis with emphasis on Coroutines & Dependency Injection.\
+ here's a non exhaustive list of tools used.
 #### Dev
 - [Koin](https://insert-koin.io/)